The Law of Attraction Is A Con

 When we focus on something we want there are a number of reasons that make it far more likely to happen than if we give it scant consideration.

 We all know the LoA isn’t a law in any scientific sense of the word and thankfully even the most hardcore supporters seem to have now begrudgingly accepted that.

-In actuality it’s a theory that few scientists take seriously.
+In actuality, it’s a theory that no serious scientists take seriously.

-Lot’s of people believed witches floated, the earth was the center of the solar system, mentally ill people were possessed by the devil and Orson Wells was announcing a real life Martian invasion that happened to coincide with Halloween.
+Lot’s of people believed witches floated, the earth was the centre of the solar system, mentally ill people were possessed by the devil and Orson Wells was announcing a real-life Martian invasion that happened to coincide with Halloween.

 Millions of people still believe the self development urban myth that we only use 10% of our brain when science had proven beyond doubt the decimal place is in the wrong place and the true figure is 100%.